Does bleach kill cockroaches? (Surprising answer inside)

 In order to determine if bleach can actually kill cockroaches, let’s have a look at what it is.

-Bleach is a chemical compound which is made by mixing chlorine, water, and caustic soda.
+Bleach is a chemical compound that is made by mixing chlorine, water, and caustic soda.
 Bleach has whitening and anti-microbial properties.

 There are many types of bleaches formulated for different types of use.
 In household application, bleach is used to whiten clothes, sanitize floors and toilet bowls, remove stains, eliminate mold and mildew, and whiten hair.
 The disinfecting property of bleach is also used in sanitizing pools.